-Appendix C enumerates the administrative services addressed by the Federal Reserve Board in various approvals respecting mutual fund-related operations, as well as the interrelationship between these approvals and other statutory and regulatory overlays.
+Appendix B enumerates the administrative services addressed by the Federal Reserve Board in various approvals respecting mutual fund-related operations, as well as the interrelationship between these approvals and other statutory and regulatory overlays.

 Part IX discusses all types of agency (or agency-equivalent) intermediation by banking organizations in financial markets.
-It includes significant recent developments concerning "brokerage" and "riskless principal" activities, securities lending/repo services, broker-dealer "outsourcing", bank holding company/bank involvement in physically-settled commodity and energy-related transactions and other transactional activities.
+It includes significant recent developments concerning "brokerage" and "riskless principal" activities, securities lending/repo services, "outsourcing" and "offshoring" developments, bank holding company/bank involvement in physically-settled commodity and energy-related transactions and other transactional activities.
 Special attention is given to the Dodd-Frank Act, as well as to Gramm-Leach-Bliley "push-out" provisions relating to bank broker activities.

-In addition, as enforcement efforts -- by the SEC, FINRA and state securities regulators -- have increased in number and intensity, Part IX includes an expanded discussion of current statutory, regulatory, compliance and examination issues relating to broker-dealer, analyst and other securities operations.
+In addition, as enforcement efforts -- by the SEC, FINRA and state securities regulators - and private actions have increased in number and intensity, Part IX discusses current statutory, regulatory, compliance and examination issues relating to broker-dealer, analyst and other securities operations.

-$\underline{Part \ X}$ discusses ongoing developments from a bank capital markets perspective with respect to asset securitization.
-It includes an expanded analysis of securitization issues under the Dodd-Frank Act, as well as information on ongoing regulatory and industry efforts with respect to securitization markets.
+Part X discusses ongoing developments from a bank capital markets perspective with respect to asset securitization.
+It includes an analysis of securitization issues under the Dodd-Frank Act, as well as information on ongoing regulatory and industry efforts with respect to securitization markets.